ameentalahmeh/inventory-manager/README.md

 # Description
-  ERPMax is a web app based on React and Flask, which is an inventory management application that enables the user to manage the inventory of a list of products in the respective warehouses.
+  A web app based on React and Flask, which is an inventory management application that enables the user to manage the inventory of a list of products in the respective warehouses.

 # Functionality
  - Get/ Create/ Edit products, locations, and products movements.